rjoydip/try-elysia/README.md

 A high-performance full-stack server application built with [ElysiaJS](https://elysiajs.com) and [TanStack Start](https://tanstack.com/start), designed to run on multiple JavaScript runtimes.

+> [!WARNING]
+> ⚠️ **Experimental Repository**
+> This repo is for prototyping and experimentation only — it may be unstable and is **not for production use**.
+>
+> 👉 Use the official project instead: https://github.com/rjoydip/tss-elysia
+---

+If you find something useful here, feel free to explore—but for any serious usage, always prefer the recommended repository above.

 ## Features

 - **Multi-Runtime Support** - Deploy to Bun, Node.js, or Cloudflare Workers